AM2R-Community-Developers/AM2RLauncher/README.md

 The AM2RLauncher data can get quite big, so if you wish to change where it stores it, you can do so with the `AM2RLAUNCHERDATA` environment variable (i.e `$env:AM2RLAUNCHERDATA="D:\MyLauncherData"` or `AM2RLAUNCHERDATA="/mnt/bigDrive/launcherData"`).
 **Data files are different for each OS, you cannot mix and match them!**

+If you wish to redistribute the AM2RLauncher to some Linux distro, you can use the `NoAutoUpdate` configuration, in order to build the AM2RLauncher with the auto-updating features disabled.
+Further assets (.desktop file, icon, appdata) can also be found in this directory: `./AM2RLauncher/distribution/linux`.

 # Compiling Instructions:
 ## Dependencies
 For compiling for Windows .Net Framework 4.8 SDK is needed.
 For Linux and Mac .Net Core 5.0 SDK or later is needed.